-How to understand the AndroidManifest.xml file in your Android Programming Environment
+How to understand the AndroidManifest.xml File in Your Android Programming Environment

 In many of the articles I have written, the AndroidManifest.xml file has appeared in some way.
-Well, its a very important part of the Android application, so I'm going to gather all the information and experience I have to write about “The Manifest”.
+Well, it’s a very important part of the Android application, so I’m going to gather all the information and experience I have to write about “The Manifest”.

 This is the most simple AndroidManifest file you will find, in larger applications, this file could have lots of code lines, we will see why.

-The AndroidManifest file is the configuration file of our application, here we set the Activities we are going to use (and how are they going to be used), the services we are going to set up in the Application, the version of the SDK we are using (this is a new feature in the 1.5 Cupcake version), and which are the permissions the application needs to make it work.
+The AndroidManifest file is the configuration file of our application, here we set the Activities we are going to use (and how are they going to be used), the services we are going to set up in the Application, the version of the SDK we are using (this is a new feature in the 1.5 Cupcake version), and which permissions the application needs to make it work.

 Application, Permissions and Version